RyanJCummings/Portfolio/DataStructuresInC/README.md

 # Data Structures and Algorithms in C

 This showcases common data structures and algorithms covered in a 100 or 200 level CS course.
+In order to make complete use of the makefile, please have valgrind installed and configured on your system.

 ## Linked Lists
 - Future Additions: